apanoush/ada-METAL-website/report.md

 ### Causal Inference

-To compare attributes of films from different time periods, we wanted to engage in causal inference to understand whether observed differences in film characteristics or success were truly due to the time period itself, or if they were influenced by other factors (what factors?).
+To compare attributes of films from different time periods, we wanted to engage in causal inference to understand whether observed differences in film characteristics were truly due to the time period itself, or if they were influenced by other factors.

 [Causal inference](https://en.wikipedia.org/wiki/Causal_inference) allows us to draw more reliable conclusions about the effect of a specific factor (in this case, the time period) on film attributes, rather than just identifying correlations.
 However, in observational data like ours, where films from different time periods are not randomly assigned, (hidden) covariables might be influencing both the period and the outcomes (such as genre trends, budgets, or technological shifts).
 Without controlling for these covariates, any conclusions about the impact of the time period could be misleading.